top of page

 KILLING DAD BEST COVER PIC.PNG

 Keith Wright is an award-winning writer from Nottingham, England.
 A former Detective Sergeant in the Nottinghamshire CID, Keith brings his wealth of real-life experience to bear in the gritty, realistic style of detective fiction that he helped pioneer in the 1990s.
 After serving for 25 years in the police force, and a further 15 in the private sector, he now writes full time.
+You can read about his extraordinary life in full in his autobiography Twisted Plots and Plans

 ----------------------------------------------------------------------------------